Guidelines for Community Service Project

 - The twenty-five hours must be served on one focused service project in an area of the student’s choice.
 The project should demonstrate an extended commitment served over at least six sessions.

 - The Community Service Project must be presented to and pre-approved by the Division Honors Committee.
 The project proposal may be presented for approval as early as the freshman year, and generally, no later than fall of the senior year.
-See Honors Coordinator for due dates.
+See the Honors Coordinator for due dates.

 - Community service hours credited toward the Honors Program must be beyond hours required by any course, co-curricular activity, or other school requirements.